 SOFTWARE SYSTEM

 The software program of the prototype is critical to ensure the prototype gives the desired behavior.
-As shown in Figure 2.2.5, the program is run by the microcontroller when turned on and wait until an audio input is detected by the attached USB microphone.
-Then, if an audio input is detected, it will check whether the audio input is a human voice or other disturbance noises.
-If the audio input is categorized as human voice, the program will proceed in transmitting the audio input in real time to the Google Cloud Speech-to-Text service on the cloud which will be processed by Google speech recognition technology in their powerful server.
+As shown in Figure 2.2.6, the program is run by the microcontroller when the microcontroller is turned on, and the program will start listening until an audio input is detected by the attached USB microphone.
+If an audio input is detected, it will check whether the audio input is a human voice or other disturbance noises.
+If the input is noise, it will keep listening again for human voice input, else the program will proceed in transmitting the audio input in real time to the Google Cloud Speech-to-Text service.
+Then the audio will be processed into transcribed text by Google speech recognition system in their powerful server.
 Then, the output of the processed audio which includes the transcribed text will be sent back to the prototype system.
-Finally, the received output of the transcribed text will be displayed on the OLED display component which will be reflected to the prototype lens and then the program will wait for the next input and repeat the steps stated before again.
+Finally, the received output of the transcribed text will be displayed on the OLED display component which will be reflected to the prototype lens and then the program will wait for the next input and repeat the same cycle.